EarthPol/earthpol.com/docs/War & Diplomacy/SiegeWar.md

 - **Plunder:** If the attackers win, the losing town is open for plunder.
 After the siege ends, place a chest outside the losing town to begin looting.
 The winning side can take gold from the losing town’s bank, with the specific amount detailed in SiegeWar Details.
 The plunder is distributed over six days, with a value of 4g per chunk of land owned by the besieged town.

-- **Invasion:** Invasions allow a nation to "capture" a town.
+- **Invasion (Currently not enabled):** Invasions allow a nation to "capture" a town.
 This changes nothing about Towny permissions, and griefing is not allowed.
 To invade a town, place a non-white banner outside the town after a siege.
 Once the town is invaded, the victorious nation can set an **occupation tax** using `/n set occupationtax`.
 This tax is up to 0.01g per chunk and is charged daily.
 Note that **nation capitals cannot be invaded**.

 ---